mattrasto/phase/README.md

 The `groupLabel` parameter specifies a label that you can use later to retrieve the group from the `Network` object using the `getNodeGroup()` or `getLinkGroup()` methods.
 The `filterer` function specifies what conditions must be met by a node or link to include it in the group.
 In this case, if the node has a `group` value equal to `randNum` or the link has a `value` value equal to `randNum`, then they will be placed into their respective groups.

 Once the groups are created, they can be modified together via morphs.
-Also, using a filterer function isn't the only way (nor the simplest) to create a group - take a look at the `styling` and `array_grouping` demos!
+Also, using a filterer function isn't the only way to create a group - take a look at the `styling` and `array_grouping` demos for a few other approaches.

 ### Working with Morphs

-To create a morph, it's also a single line of code:
+To create a morph:

 ```Javascript
 viz.morph(morphName, morphType, change);